mivok/vimcram/README.md

    vim-style regular expressions.
  * Output lines ending with the 're' keyword are always first matched literally with actual command output.
- * Output lines containing a dollar sign followed by an expression inside curly brackets (${...}) will have the expression expanded.
+ * Output lines and insert lines containing a dollar sign followed by an expression inside curly brackets (${...}) will have the expression expanded.
 This allows for output to be dependent on the current environment, such as output containing today's date.
+This behaivor can be disabled by setting the `g:vimcram_expandvars` variable to 0.
  * If the final line of a file is blank, then it is ignored when comparing the entire buffer contents.
  * Anything else is a comment.